gopal-nataraj/perk/README.md

 1. Install the [Michigan Image Reconstruction Toolbox](https://github.com/JeffFessler/mirt).

+2. Install (clone) this repository

-2. Replicate the paper's results by following directions within subdirectories of `./exp`.
+3. Replicate the paper's results by following directions within subdirectories of `./exp`.

-3. For implementations of PERK and other tested algorithms, go to `./map/t1-t2`.
+4. For implementations of PERK and other tested algorithms, go to `./map/t1-t2`.

-4. For PERK intuition, check out the toy problems within `./toy/`.
+5. For PERK intuition, check out the toy problems within `./toy/`.

 ## Further Work